labifrancis/one-click-hugo-cms/site/content/post/making-sense.md

 **Why do you think SSL/HTTPS is important?
 **

 It’s important because of security and SEO.
 Sites without SSL/HTTPS are prone to malicious attacks and most site visitors don’t trust a site without HTTPS.
-Therefore, it’s also important because it boosts the credibility of the site and improve the site’s ranking because of Google’s policy to rank such sites higher.
+Therefore, it’s also important because it boosts the credibility of the site and improves the site’s ranking because of Google’s policy to rank such sites higher.

 **Explain, in a couple of paragraphs, what you think 2 major challenges around DNS configuration are for less-technical internet end-users.
 **

-The first challenge for less-technical internet end-users Another challenge is understanding how it works.
+The first challenge for less-technical internet end-users is understanding how it works.
 Most of them do not know about DNS and and how it applies to their site.

 Another challenge is how to update their DNS.
-Most of them face this challenge when trying to point their domain to a new host.
-This can lead to errors while changing the records.
+Most users face this challenge when trying to point their domain to a new host.
+This can lead to errors while changing the records because they don't know how to.

 **A customer writes in saying their “site won’t build”.
 Compose:**